-- a) in the case of Tier R1 households, rental costs (including utility costs for heat, electricity, water, and hot-water, and including access to all amenities that are typically offered to a tenant in the building, such as parking, access to an onsite gymnasium, and other such amenities) shall be set at a level not to exceed the then current "LOW HOME" RENTS published by HUD for its Home Investment Partnership Program at 24 CFR 92 as they may be amended from time to time.
-These rents are set by HUD to be affordable to households with incomes up to fifty (50) percent of area median income. - b) in the case of Tier R2 households, rental costs (including utility costs for heat, electricity, water, and hot water, and including access to all amenities that are typically offered to a tenant in the building, such as parking, access to an onsite gymnasium, and other such amenities) shall be set at a level not to exceed the then current "HIGH HOME" RENTS published by HUD for its Home Investment Partnership Program at 24 CFR 92 as they may be amended from time to time.
-These rents are set by HUD to be affordable to households with up to eighty (80) percent of area median income. - c) In the case of Tier R3 households, rental costs (including utility costs for heat, electricity, water, and hot water, and including access to all amenities that are typically offered to a tenant in the building, such as parking, access to an onsite gymnasium, and other such amenities) shall be set at a level not to exceed the 30% of income for a household making up to 110% of area median income.
-These rents are set to be affordable to households with up to one hundred ten (110) percent of area median income.
+- a) in the case of low-income Tier 1 households, rental costs (including utility costs for heat, electricity, water, and hot-water, and including access to all amenities that are typically offered to a tenant in the building, such as parking, access to an onsite gymnasium, and other such amenities) shall be set at a level not to exceed the then current "LOW HOME" RENTS published by HUD for its Home Investment Partnership Program at 24 CFR 92 as they may be amended from time to time.
+These rents are set by HUD to be affordable to households with incomes up to fifty (50) percent of area median income. - b) in the case of low moderate income Tier 2 households, rental costs (including utility costs for heat, electricity, water, and hot water, and including access to all amenities that are typically offered to a tenant in the building, such as parking, access to an onsite gymnasium, and other such amenities) shall be set at a level not to exceed the then current "HIGH HOME" RENTS published by HUD for its Home Investment Partnership Program at 24 CFR 92 as they may be amended from time to time.
+These rents are set by HUD to be affordable to households with up to eighty (80) percent of area median income. - c) In the case of Tier 3 households, rental costs (including utility costs for heat, electricity, water, and hot water, and including access to all amenities that are typically offered to a tenant in the building, such as parking, access to an onsite gymnasium, and other such amenities) shall be set at a level not to exceed the 30% of income for an individual a household making up to 110% of area median income.
+These rents are set to be affordable to households with up to one hundred ten (110) percent of area median income. - II.
+Homeownership: The maximum sale price for an inclusionary unit shall be set at a level that allows a household at the designated Tier eighty (80) percent or one hundred ten (110) percent of Boston area median income, as the case may be, to pay no more than twenty-eight (28) percent of household income for housing costs.

-II.
-Homeownership

-The maximum sale price for an inclusionary unit shall be set at a level that allows a household at the designated Tier to pay no more than twenty-eight (28) percent of household income for housing costs.
 The maximum sales price shall be calculated as follows:

-• Determine the maximum household size for an inclusionary unit based on one (1) person per bedroom (one (1) person in the case of a studio).

-• Determine the maximum monthly income (MMI) for such household size, using income figures published annually by the U.S. Department of Housing and Urban Development (HUD) for households at eighty (80) percent and one hundred ten (110) percent of Boston area median income.

-• Multiply MMI by twenty-eight (28) percent.

-• Subtract the estimated cost of Private Mortgage Insurance (PMI), Real Estate Taxes (RET), Condominium Fees (CF), Homeowners Insurance (HI) if not included in the CF, and required parking fees (PF), if any, if not included in the CF, to arrive at a maximum monthly mortgage payment (MMP).

-• Calculate a maximum mortgage loan (MML) based on the MMP, assuming a 30-year term and at the then current conventional interest rate.

-• Multiple the MML by 1.03 to arrive at a Maximum Sales Price (MSP) based on a ninety-seven (97) percent MML.
+- Determine the maximum household size for an inclusionary unit based on one (1) person per bedroom (one (1) person in the case of a studio). - Determine the maximum monthly income (MMI) for such household size, using income figures published annually by the U.S. Department of Housing and Urban Development (HUD) for households at eighty (80) percent and one hundred ten (110) percent of Boston area median income. - Multiply MMI by twenty-eight (28) percent. - Subtract the estimated cost of Private Mortgage Insurance (PMI), Real Estate Taxes (RET), Condominium Fees (CF), Homeowners Insurance (HI) if not included in the CF, and required parking fees (PF), if any, if not included in the CF, to arrive at a maximum monthly mortgage payment (MMP). - Calculate a maximum mortgage loan (MML) based on the MMP, assuming a 30-year term and at the then current conventional interest rate. - Multiple the MML by 1.03 to arrive at a Maximum Sales Price (MSP) based on a ninety-seven (97) percent MML.

+It is understood that these guidelines are to supersede those calculations currently set-forth in Section 13.3.3 until such time as they are again amended or revised.